 The global economy presents a complex landscape of various levels of regional economic integration.
-Most countries are members of the World Trade Organization, implying that they are abiding to the principles of non-discrimination and reciprocity in trade relations.
-Additionally, several countries have established trade agreements going beyond the standard WTO principles and that involve growing levels of complexity:
+Most countries are members of the World Trade Organization, implying that they abide by the principles of non-discrimination and reciprocity in trade relations.
+Additionally, several countries have established trade agreements going beyond the standard WTO principles, and that involve growing levels of complexity:

 - Multilateral free trade agreement.
 Concerns a wide range of countries that have established free trade agreements involving several partners.
 The most salient are NAFTA and ASEAN.

 - Customs union.
 Concerns countries that have opted for a free trade agreement as well as adopting common tariffs for external trade.
 Mercosur is the most salient example.